scalawithcats/scala-with-cats/src/pages/applicatives/cartesian.md

 val result2 = instance.product(instance.product(Some(1), Some(2)), Some(3))
 ```

-This difference is annoying in use, as we need to worry about how values were constructed when we come to use them.
+This difference is annoying in use
+as we need to worry about how values were constructed when we come to use them.

 What property would we like `product` to have, to avoid this issue?